NexMirror/Kallithea/docs/installation_puppet.rst

 parameter in the :ref:`example above <simple_manifest>`, but there are more.
 For example, you can specify the installation directory, the name of the user under which Kallithea gets installed, the initial admin password, etc.
-Notably, you can provide arbitrary modifications to Kallitheas configuration file by means of the ``config_hash`` parameter.
+Notably, you can provide arbitrary modifications to Kallithea's configuration file by means of the ``config_hash`` parameter.

 Parameters, which have not been set explicitly, will be set to default values,